 SHOULD I GET THE FLU VACCINE?

-Yes -- even if you've had a flu-like illness already.
+People should get the vaccine even if they’ve had a flu-like illness already.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older should receive the flu vaccine.

 Receiving the flu vaccine will help protect you from getting the flu.
 The most recent vaccine also protects against swine flu.